I am thinking about going to Mizzou and would like to visit campus. Can I visit Hillel?

 Of course you can!
 If you are considering coming to Mizzou it’s a good idea to visit us and get a taste of what life is like here.
 In addition to getting an official Mizzou campus tour, Hillel can arrange for you to meet with students who can tell you more about Jewish life on campus or about the majors you are interested in.
 Check out our prospective students page for more information.

 Mizzou Hillel has tons of great events throughout the year, from Shabbat services every Friday night to movie nights and more!
 Students can apply to be a Hillel intern or a member of the Jewish Student Organization (JSO) board.
 Also, you can help plan a program or get involved in a way that works for you!
 Contact Joel for more information or to set up a time to get coffee and talk about how you can get more involved at Hillel!

 Can I stop by Hillel even if programs aren’t going on?

 Of course!
 Hillel’s doors are always open for students to stop by during business hours, Monday-Friday 10am-4pm.
 The Hillel building has a library, kitchen, snack & coffee station, lounge, and more!
-Hillel also has its own wireless internet throughout the whole building, making it the perfect place to get some work done or to relax.
+Hillel also has WiFi throughout the whole building, making it the perfect place to get some work done or to relax.